 Journal of Alternative and Complementary Medicine revealed that laughter shuts down the release of stress hormones like cortisol and triggers the production of feel-good neurochemicals like dopamine.
 This is the time to catch the comedy that you missed at the theatres and laugh your way to better mental health.

-Meditation or breathing exercises relax you, and can be practised anywhere, even when standing up.
+Meditation or deep breathing exercises relax you, and can be practised anywhere, even when standing up.
 All you need to do is focus on your breathing.
-A simple but effective technique is to take a slow breath through your nose, count to three, and exhale through your mouth.
+A simple but effective stress management technique is to take a slow breath through your nose, count to three, and exhale through your mouth.
 Alternatively, learn relaxation techniques on your smartphone using apps such as

 Another simple way of emptying your mind of stressful thoughts is by penning a gratitude journal (a diary of grateful thoughts).
 Several studies have shown that those who write about positive things are generally more optimistic and feel better about their lives.
 Besides, the act of writing itself is therapeutic.

-In its annual traffic index for 2015, mapping service provider TomTom reported that Singaporeans spend up to 87 hours, or 3.6 days, stuck in traffic jams, each year.
+Getting stuck in traffic jams can feel frustrating.
 Besides the aggravation of knowing you will be late for an appointment, the inconsiderate behaviour of other drivers may cause tempers to flare.

 For some, the fear of losing control of a situation can be a stress inducer too.
-Here is how to deflect stress when on the road:
+Here is how to cope with stress when on the road: